 What do you want to do with your watches?
 Do you plan to keep them in a safe and rotate one or two to wear?
 Do you want to buy a lot of cheaper watches or do you want a single high-end piece to enjoy?
-Are you a fan of sports watches or are you looking for dress watches?
+Do you prefer sports watches or dress watches?
 Do they need to be water-resistant?

 Some collectors focus on a certain brand.
 Others focus on vintage military watches or perhaps watches made during the 1950s.